dmitryxcom/stjames/README.md

 # St. James Infirmary (for piano, Web MIDI API & Philips Hue)

-A demo for writing MIDI score to control Philips Hue lights.
+A demo for writing a MIDI score to control Philips Hue lights.

 # Demo